Dhananjay66/megacart-django/README.md

-## 🛒 GreatCart — Django eCommerce Platform
+## 🛒 MegaCart — Django eCommerce Platform

-**GreatCart** is a Django-based eCommerce web application that supports:
+**MegaCart** is a Django-based eCommerce web application that supports:

 * User authentication and roles (Admin, Seller, Customer)
 * Product management by sellers